FINRA Attorney for Unsuitability Claims Against Brokers and Investment Advisors

 Brokers must also ensure that their investment recommendations are not “excessive and unsuitable” when viewed in light of an investor’s existing portfolio.
 Under this component of FINRA’s suitability rule, an investment recommendation can be unsuitable, “even if suitable when viewed in isolation.”
 According to FINRA, investment turnover rate, cost-equity ratios and use of “in-and-out” trading are all relevant considerations when evaluating quantitative suitability.

 No one is immune to the risks of investment fraud.
 Scam artists and unscrupulous brokers do not discriminate when it comes to targeting unsuspecting investors.- Jacob H. Zamansky

 Have You Suffered Losses Due to Unsuitable Investment Recommendations?

 If you believe that losses in your investment portfolio are the result of unsuitable recommendations from your broker or investment advisor, we encourage you to contact us about filing for FINRA arbitration.
-To speak with an experienced investment fraud attorney in confidence, please call (212) 742-1414 or request an appointment online today.
+To speak with an experienced financial fraud attorney in confidence, please call 212-742-1414 or request an appointment online today.